 - Must maintain satisfactory academic progress in the program

-Those that are not eligible for Wyoming Works
+Who is not eligible for a Wyoming Works Grant

 - Cannot be currently receiving or eligible to receive the Hathaway scholarship

-- Cannot be currently in default on a federal Tile IV education loan
+- Cannot be currently in default on a federal Title IV education loan

 - Cannot owe a refund under a federal Title IV student financial aid program or a subsequently enacted similar federal student financial aid program, or a student financial aid program administered through the State of Wyoming.